pwnedbyisa/terminal-calc/README.md

 ## advanced-calc-cli (WIP)

+### Running It
+- git clone
+- cd into the directory
+- python3 calcadv.py

 ### Functions
  - basically a command line calulator with some advanced functions (ex// inverse trig) and a lil personality
  - stores memory, has customized output, it's pretty, that's about it